Bachelor of Science in Addiction Studies

 The Bachelor of Science in Addiction Studies is guided by the competencies model from the US Department of Health and Human Service and features a curriculum focused on equipping students with fundamental skills through core courses.
 Once a foundational skill set is laid, students are given the opportunity to customize their education to match their educational and career goals by choosing from a wide variety of courses to fulfill the degree requirements.
 Students will have the option of completing the degree program through various delivery modes such as online, independent study, blended, and/or face-to-face study.

 Students completing a bachelor’s degree in Addiction Studies will demonstrate knowledge of human behavior, service delivery, skills, and ethics, to work with diverse individuals, families, and communities struggling with addiction.
-The program provides students an opportunity to address the educational components to become a Credentialed Alcoholism Substance Abuse Counselor (CASAC) in New York State.
 Obtaining a bachelor’s degree in an approved Human Services field from an accredited institution may be substituted for 2,000 hours of work experience, thus allowing individuals with a CASAC-T to obtain their CASAC in a shorter period of time.

-The admissions requirements for the B.S. in Addiction Studies will be the same as current undergraduate admissions requirements.
+The admissions requirements for the Bachelor of Science in Addiction Studies will be the same as current undergraduate admissions requirements.
 The program will follow the college policy for granting prior learning (PLA) credits to be among the 93 maximum transferable credits.